oracle-livelabs/sprints/analytics/sprint-faw-migrate-workbooks/sprint-faw-migrate-workbooks.md

 | Include Permissions|This option brings permissions and duty roles used in the test environment over to the production environment|
 | Protect Password |This option encrypts your .dva file and protects it with a password|

-4. In your **production environment**, navigate to the **Projects** tab like we did in step 1 and select the folder where you want to import the workbook/analysis.
-Click on the **Actions Menu** on the top right and select **Import Workbook/Flow** and you will be prompted to select the file you want you to import.
+4. In your **production environment**, navigate to the **Projects** tab like we did in step 1 and select the folder where you want to import the workbook.
+Click on the **Actions Menu** on the top right and select **Import Workbook/Flow** and you will be prompted to select the file you want to import.

   ![Import workbook](images/import.png)